 If you have been accused of a crime or if the police have contacted you for information, you should promptly obtain legal advice from one of our experienced criminal defense attorneys.
 We can help you with this most important and stressful time of your life.
 Every situation, every person, every case is unique.
 For that reason, you need specific advice just for you.

-Call us at 860-288-2328 for a totally free consultation on the phone or to meet with one of our experienced criminal defense attorneys at our office in South Windsor, Connecticut.
+Call us at 860-644-1548 or contact our firm online for a totally free consultation on the phone or to meet with one of our experienced criminal defense attorneys at our office in South Windsor, Connecticut.
 In the meantime, here is some helpful general information: